AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md

 >     * Summary panel in lists
 >     * Summary panel in timesheets
 >
-> * Goals<!--, <span class="preview">Cards in the Boards area</span>-->
+> * Goals, <span class="preview">cards in the Boards area</span>
 >
->   The new commenting experience is the default for goals <!--<span class="preview">and cards</span>-->.
+>   The new commenting experience is the only experience for goals <span class="preview">and cards</span>.
 You must have an additional license to access Workfront Goals.
 For more information, see [Requirements to uses Workfront Goals](../../workfront-goals/goal-management/access-needed-for-wf-goals.md).
 >
->    For information about commenting on goals, see [Manage goal comments in Adobe    Workfront Goals](../../workfront-goals/goal-management/manage-goal-comments.md).
+>     You can add and view updates to cards in the Board areas when you enable the Comments and System Activity sections on a card.
+For more information, see [Add an ad hoc card to a board](../../agile/get-started-with-boards/add-card-to-board.md).

 When someone replies to a comment or a system update on a work object, their reply appears in the communication thread in the Updates section for the object.